thir13en/java-training/README.md

-# java-training
+# Java Training by Santiloopz

-learing the basics of the Java language
+[Click here](./notes/index.md) to access the notes on my process to learn the basics of the Java language.